 Honestly, we don’t fully know yet.
 Microplastics have been found in human blood, lungs, and placenta, and laboratory studies link them to inflammation and oxidative stress.
 But the long-term health effect of dietary microplastics in people hasn’t been quantified.
 The sensible response is to lower exposure where it’s easy, not to panic.

 What we can say is that protein isn’t a uniquely dangerous source — it’s one contributor alongside water, packaged food, and household dust.
-The particles you swallow with a chicken nugget join the ones you get from rice, canned food, and bottled drinks.
+The particles you swallow with a chicken nugget join the ones you get from rice, canned food, the salt you season with, and bottled drinks.
 That’s why the smart strategy is to reduce your total plastic load across the kitchen rather than obsess over any single food.

 The worst response to this research would be cutting protein or swapping every meal to ultra-processed “plastic-free” marketing claims.
 Protein is essential, and the plant-based processed options tested just as high.
-Keep eating enough protein — simply favor whole cuts over breaded, formed, and pre-marinated products, and get your food out of plastic packaging and into glass at home.
+Keep eating enough protein — simply favor whole cuts over breaded, formed, and pre-marinated products, and get your food out of plastic packaging and into glass storage at home.
+And if you sear those cuts in a scratched nonstick pan, that adds particles too — our best non-toxic cookware guide ranks the cast-iron and stainless swaps.

 Should you stop eating meat because of microplastics?